jsommers/cbook/tutorial.rst

 Hello, :command:`clang`
 -----------------------

 Now that we've got our program done and explained, let's compile and run it.
 Just like Java, C requires an explicit compilation step to produce an executable program.
 Unlike Java, however, the program produced by the compiler does not contain "byte code", it contains *real* executable instructions for the processor on which you're running the compiler.
-So, if you happen to be compiling on a 64-bit Linux system using an Intel-based processor, the program produced by the C compiler will contain raw Intel X86_64 instructions.
+So, if you happen to be compiling on a 64-bit Linux system using an Intel-based processor, the program produced by the C compiler will contain raw Intel x86_64 instructions [#f1]_.

-All the examples in this book will use a compiler called :command:`clang`, and all examples will use the command line (in particular, the :command:`bash` shell). :command:`clang` is available on most recent Linux systems and on MacOS X [#f1]_.
+All the examples in this book will use a compiler called :command:`clang`, and all examples will use the command line (in particular, the :command:`bash` shell). :command:`clang` is available on most recent Linux systems and on MacOS X [#f2]_.
 If :command:`clang` is unavailable, you can also use the :command:`gcc` compiler.
 The reason we favor :command:`clang` is that the error messages produced by :command:`clang` are far, far superior to the cryptic nonsense spewed by :command:`gcc`.

 The basic recipe for using :command:`clang` is::